 ● Common platform for managing physical and virtual environments

-● Secure networking with a zero-trust security model and innovative security features such as microsegmentation
+● Inherent security with a zero-trust whitelist model and innovative features in policy enforcement, microsegmentation, and analytics

 ● Single policy and seamless connectivity across any data center and public cloud

-● Any hypervisor, any workload, any location, any cloud
+● Through any hypervisor, for any workload, at any location, using any cloud

 Cisco ACI and architectural solutions are built with the following building blocks: